tomcam/least-github-pages/docs/github-pages-advantages.md

 natural set of conventions similar to the way many people format email.
 But because it centers around text files, you can easily pick them up and move them to a different content management system if don't like GitHub Pages
+* You can use it as the source for other hosting services, such as [Netlify](https://netlify.com)
 * [GitHub Pages](https://pages.github.com) is built on top of Git and GitHub, a powerful version control combination.
 Version control lets you roll back to earlier versions of a page (or the whole site) if you make a mistake somewhere